 Most recently, Aung La N Sang defeated then-unbeaten Russian titleholder Vitaly Bigdash for the ONE Middleweight World Title last June.

 Now, the country will get its fourth world title match, and an opportunity to witness history yet again.
 Aung La N Sang will attempt to become the second two-division world champion in the promotion’s history, as he challenges Machado for the vacant ONE Light Heavyweight World Title.

 #2 Aung La N Sang Did Not Appear In The First Yangon Event

-The “Burmese Python” only made his roaring Myanmar homecoming in March 2016, when he submitted Egyptian Top Team’s Mohamed Ali via guillotine choke in the first round.
-He followed that up with another terrific showing at the third show in October, earning a decisive unanimous decision win over former ONE Light Heavyweight World Title challenger Michal Pasternak.
+“The Burmese Python” only made his roaring Myanmar homecoming in March 2016, when he submitted Egyptian Top Team’s Mohamed Ali via guillotine choke in the first round.
+He followed that up with another terrific showing that October, earning a decisive unanimous decision win over former ONE Light Heavyweight World Title challenger Michal Pasternak.